 Friends of the Botanic Gardens of Adelaide - fosters interest in the activities of the Botanic Gardens of Adelaide and raises funds to benefit the Gardens.

-Youth Environment Council of South Australia advises government on the environmental perspectives of young people.
+Youth Environment Council of South Australia advises the government on the environmental perspectives of young people.
 It includes young people from all education systems in SA and peak youth organisations.

-Public hospitals in Metropolitan Adelaide and Country South Australia - each hospital has a range of volunteering opportunities including guide services, retail outlets, ward activities and special support programs.
+Public hospitals in Metropolitan Adelaide and Country South Australia - each hospital has a range of volunteering opportunities, including guide services, retail outlets, ward activities and special support programs.
 Contact the hospital direct.

 History Trust of South Australia - offers volunteers a variety of work including cataloguing collections, maintaining research libraries, research, providing education and school holiday programs, conducting oral history interviews and assisting at exhibition openings and other special events.

 Preschools and schools

 Student mentoring - links role models drawn from members of the community, with students at risk of leaving school early.